 7 Key Life Lessons I learned in my late teens and early 20s.

-A self-reflection of few things I have experienced in the last few years.
-As I turn 23 in few months, also in few months, will be entering into a corporate world, end of student life, college days will be over and hence, time of behaving and acting in ways that resemble mature professionals rather than being immature and naïve, time of becoming self-dependent and many other responsibilities are awaiting ahead so I realized it would be an opportune time to look back at the years gone by where I encountered myriad of emotions and walked into some unknown paths.
+A self-reflection of a few things I have experienced in the last few years.
+As I turn 23 in a few months, also in few months, will be entering into a different phase of life, the end of student life, college days will be over, and hence, time of behaving and acting in ways that resemble mature professionals rather than being immature and naïve, time of becoming self-dependent and many other responsibilities are awaiting ahead so I realized it would be an opportune time to look back at the years gone by where I encountered myriad of emotions and walked into some unknown paths.

 How others judge us is not our concern.
 We will not satisfy everybody in any case.